 It was a ton of work to prepare for the show.
 I don’t think I would have been able to get everything done if I had had any less than three months to prepare but keep in mind that I did not have any inventory and work a full-time job.
 Preparing for future sales will hopefully be less stressful.
 Much of the preparation done for this first show will not need to be repeated (e.g. the financial and business set up, display creation, etc.) and there are some tasks that aren’t absolutely necessary to complete for a first show.

 We were really excited for this first show.
 If you want to know how it went, you will have to check out my post on what I wish I had done differently at my first craft fair.
-I hope to have it posted on the site in the next few weeks!
+We definitely learned a lot.

 Have you ever been a vendor at a craft fair?
 What else did you do to prepare?
 Please comment below with any suggestions or questions you have for me!